Planning a wedding is often stressful – try planning three options for the same day, just in case! Let us help you!

 - Buffets should not be considered safe even if you are self-catering.

-- Socially distant spacing should be maintained (6 feet apart by household not guest).
+- Socially distant spacing should be maintained (6 feet apart by household not by guest).

 Just a few pieces or completely Custom Designed micro wedding flowers.